2010, Queens, New York

 Katherine sat on a field chair next to my stretcher.
 Despite the half-empty bottle of beer in her hand, her jade eyes were full of worry.
 “You scared me there, y’know?”

 My head pounded as if a train ran over it.
-Everything else hurt too, but not sharply.
+Everything else hurt as well, but not sharply.
 They gave me antivenin, broad-spectrum antibiotics and put a bandage over the wound on my calf.
-I hugged my coat and pulled it tight.
-I ha e already told Katherine what happened, and now, I asked, “Did you find anything related to the nightmares?”
+I pulled my coat tight.
+I had already told Katherine what happened.
+And now, I asked, “Did you find anything related to the nightmares?”

 “What’s the current death-count?”